Andy Byford

-Andy Byford (born 1965) is a British transport executive who has held several management-level positions in transport authorities around the world, such as the Toronto Transit Commission (TTC), New York City's Metropolitan Transportation Authority (MTA), and Transport of London (TfL).
+Andrew Byford (born 1965) is a British transport executive who has held several management-level positions in transport authorities around the world, such as the Toronto Transit Commission (TTC), New York City's Metropolitan Transportation Authority (MTA), Transport for London (TfL), and Sydney's then RailCorp.
+As of 2023, he has served as executive vice president in charge of high-speed at Amtrak.

-Education
+Early life and education

-Byford grew up in Plymouth, England, and graduated with double honours in French and German at the University of Leicester.
+Andrew Byford grew up in Plymouth, England, and graduated with double honours in French and German at the University of Leicester.
 He also holds a certificate and diploma in transport from the University of London and a diplôme supérieur d'études françaises from the University of Pau and Pays de l'Adour.

 Career

 Early career

 He started work as a graduate trainee for London Underground in 1989, before progressing through a number of operational roles including duty station manager in 1992, group station manager for King's Cross St Pancras Group in 1994, station operations manager for the Jubilee Line Extension in 1996, and train service delivery manager for the Metropolitan, Circle, and Hammersmith & City lines in 1998 before becoming general manager for Customer Service on the Bakerloo, Central, and Victoria lines in 2000.

 Byford then moved to main line railway operations, becoming operations and safety director for South Eastern Trains from 2003 to 2006 and subsequently operations director for Southern Railway from 2006 to 2009.
 He was then approached to become chief operating officer with RailCorp in New South Wales, Australia.